filoxen/.github/profile/README.md

 ## Who are we?

-Filoxen Labs is a group of developers, researchers, and hobbyists interested in legacy ROBLOX.
-We provide hosting for related projects at [our site](https://filoxen.lol) and develop tools for doing legacy ROBLOX research.
+Filoxen Labs is a group of developers, researchers, and hobbyists interested in the history of online social games, particularly Roblox.
+We provide hosting for related projects at [our site](https://filoxen.lol) and develop tools for doing research.

 ## What do you work on?

-Our main focus is a ROBLOX game, [_Filoxen Research Facilities_](https://www.roblox.com/games/122475963333925/Filoxen-Research-Facilities), which is a 'place roulette' game, displaying games from 2006-2012 and allowing players to visit them.
+Our main focus is a Roblox game, [_Filoxen Research Facilities_](https://www.roblox.com/games/122475963333925/Filoxen-Research-Facilities), which is a 'place roulette' game, displaying games from 2006-2012 and allowing players to visit them.
 Additionally, we:

   - [Archive ROBLOX screenshots and related images with a UI to browse through them](https://filoxen.lol/ria)
-  - Host an API to get data on ROBLOX games from 2006-2012
+  - Host an API to get data on Roblox games from 2006-2012
+  - Work to recover and restore legacy social worlds, including Roblox, web-based, and other historical games.

 ## Let's work!

-Interested in legacy ROBLOX?
+Interested in our mission?
 Got skills you think could help out?
 Contact us!
 You can reach us via [contact@filoxen.lol](mailto:contact@filoxen.lol).